litereplica/xrc4/README.md

 ## First implementation

-The goal is to make a modern cipher that handles a nounce/iv and a counter.
+The goal is to make a modern cipher that handles a nonce/iv and a counter.

-It must generate a different keystream for each nounce + counter combination.
+It must generate a different keystream for each nonce + counter combination.

-I will consider the use of a 32 bit counter and a variable length nounce.
+I will consider the use of a 32 bit counter and a variable length nonce.

-The counter is expected to be incremented on each message/block and the nounce is expected to be random and different on each message/block.
+The counter is expected to be incremented on each message/block and the nonce is expected to be random and different on each message/block.

 ### The PRGA